 From Big Bear Lake Fire Department:

 Personal fireworks are illegal throughout Big Bear Valley, including “safe and sane” fireworks.
 In addition, all fireworks that explode, shoot into the air or move along the ground are termed dangerous and are illegal anywhere in California.
 If someone is seen using personal fireworks, call (909) 866-7566 or text (909) 731-4887 immediately.
 More info on reporting illegal fireworks.

 CAMPFIRES PROHIBITED OUTSIDE DESIGNATED AREAS

-San Bernardino National Forest prohibits campfires outside of agency-provided fire rings or designated sites.
+San Bernardino National Forest prohibits campfires outside of agency-provided fire rings at designated sites.
 Remember that regulations governing campfires are specific to each National Forest.
 Campfires may only be started within:

 - Developed Campgrounds (i.e. Serrano, Holcomb Valley, etc.)

-Campfires are not allowed anywhere else at any time of the year.
-It is also illegal to build a fire while camping remotely (outside of a developed camping area).
-Additional restrictions on campfires may be implemented as fire danger increases, always check with the local Ranger Station before heading out to your site.
+It is illegal to build a fire while camping remotely or outside of the above mentioned areas.
+Additional restrictions will be implemented as fire danger increases, always check with the local Ranger Station before heading out to your site.
 A citation for violating fire restrictions prompts a mandatory court appearance.
 It is a federal offense punishable as a Class B misdemeanor, by a fine of not more than $5,000 for an individual or $10,000 for an organization, or imprisonment for not more than six (6) months or both.